mahtaran/si-energy/README.md

 # SI Energy

-The Intermod System of Energy Units
+The Intermod System of Energy Units (*Système international d'unités d'énergie*)

 Yet another one of these mods.
 But why should you choose for this one?
 Well, this mod does some things I have not seen in any other mods yet: